 - Direct one-on-one supervision is required to report time-based services.

-- Time spent in a waiting room or awaiting treatment should not be included.
+- Do not include time spent in a waiting room or awaiting treatment.

 Time is determined by a timetable that Centers for Medicare & Medicaid Services (CMS) established, which is recognized as the industry standard:

 - Less than 8 minutes (<8 minutes) is not a billable service

 - 1 unit = 8 to < 23 minutes

 - 2 units = 23 to < 38 minutes